jos0405/mautic-tutorials-bundle/README.md

-# Guided Tutorials for Mautic
+# -Guided Tutorials for Mautic-
+# Is called now Mautic Navigator Plugin

 ## Stage
 This plugin is still in Beta.